-Learn about the available choices on what to do with a 401(k) held at with a former employer.
+If you've frequently changed jobs, you may have forgotten about your 401(k) funds.
+Read these choices to determine what to do with an old 401(k) held with a former employer.

 Leaving it where it is.
-Leaving your 401(k) with your former employer can allow your money to grow tax-deferred but you won’t be able to continue making contributions.
-Additionally, you may be able to take penalty-free withdrawals if you leave your employer between age 55 and 59½, and may have access to low-cost, institutional investments.
+Leaving your 401(k) with your former employer can allow your money to grow tax-deferred, but you won’t be able to continue making contributions.
+Additionally, you may be able to take penalty-free withdrawals if you leave your employer between age 55 and 59 1/2 and may have access to low-cost, institutional investments.

-Before you decide to roll your money into a new 401(k) plan, understand your investment choices will be limited to those in the new plan, and you may incur tax consequences if you hold appreciated stock in your former employer’s plan account.
+Before you decide to roll your money into a new 401(k) plan, understand your investment choices will likely be limited to those in the new plan, and you may incur tax consequences if you hold appreciated stock in your former employer’s plan account.

 Rolling it into an IRA.
-Another option is to take your old plan, or plans, and roll them over into an IRA.
-As with a 401(k), your funds will continue to grow tax-deferred until withdrawn and you may be able to make new contributions within normal IRA limits to continue to grow savings.
+Among your choices for 401(k) alternatives is to take your old plan, or plans, and roll them over into an IRA.
+As with a 401(k), your funds can continue to grow tax-deferred until withdrawn, and you may be able to make new contributions within normal IRA limits to continue growing savings.
 Plus, account maintenance fees are usually minimal.
-However, unlike most 401(k) plans, with an IRA you’ll have a much wider variety of investment choices, including mutual funds, ETFs, stocks, bonds, options, and more.
-And you can usually take penalty-free withdrawals before age 59 ½ to cover such things as education expenses, health insurance premiums, or a first-time home purchase.
+However, unlike most 401(k) plans, with an IRA, you’ll likely have a much wider variety of investment choices, including mutual funds, ETFs, stocks, bonds, options, and more.
+And you may be able to take penalty-free withdrawals before age 59 1/2 to cover such things as education expenses, health insurance premiums, or a first-time home purchase.

 If you’ve contributed to a former employer’s 401(k), it may be appealing to use your savings to pay off debt or fund an upcoming purchase like a down payment on a car or home.
 However, the long-term impact of cashing out your 401(k) can be quite significant.

-More importantly, a major benefit of a tax-advantaged 401k account is that it allows your pretax contributions to continue growing tax-deferred.
+More importantly, a major benefit of a tax-advantaged 401(k) account is that it allows your pre-tax contributions to continue growing tax-deferred.
 Over time, your earnings can generate their own earnings, potentially helping you accumulate even more money.
 Alternatively, if you cash out your 401(k), you can’t make up for the power of earnings lost over time.

 Market volatility, volume, and system availability may delay account access and trade executions.